As far as possible, we aim to keep you up to date on our website.

 CTLA & Cuckmere bus services:

-We do not generally list changes to Cuckmere bus services, but are providing the following information:
+We do not generally list changes to Cuckmere Bus services, but are providing the following information:

-Cuckmere bus service 26 links Seaford to Eastbourne, via Alfriston, on Sundays.
+Its service 26 links Seaford to Eastbourne, via Alfriston, on Sundays.
 The bus company

 Flixbus are offering a new Brighton to Milton Keynes service, via Gatwick, Heathrow and Luton Airports;

 in addition to the Brighton to London and Cambridge service.
+The former may run from a site near Brighton Station